Alison joined NTU in 2010 as the course leader for the Undergraduate Teacher Training course for Secondary Design and Technology Education.

 Prior to working at NTU, Alison was a Director of Curriculum at Tresham College in Northamptonshire.
 This role included strategic responsibility for the 14-19 curriculum at the College and working with partnership schools in four East Midlands counties which included over thirty secondary schools.

-Alison is currently studying for her doctorate at NTU, the focus of which is the value of D&T education in English secondary schools.
+Through her work she has researched the specific values attributed to design and technology education.
 Alongside this she has undertaken research into the use of technology-enhanced learning in schools and HE, including the innovative use of social media to support collaborative learning.

 Opportunities to carry out postgraduate research towards an MPhil/PhD exist in Nottingham Institute of Education and further information may be obtained from the NTU Doctoral School.

 University of LImerick (2022 - ongoing)

 University of Roehampton

 University of Hertforshire: MA Education framework

 PRISM: Casting New Light on Learning, Theory and Practice

 Teacher Education Advancement Network Journal

 Consultancy and BespokeTraining